vpsfreecz/vpsadminos/docs/index.md

 - ZFS
 - osctl/osctld (userspace tools bundled with vpsAdminOS)

-vpsAdminOS especially focuses on user namespace management (e.g. one namespace per container) and cgroups for resource management.
-One can set resource limits on a single container or groups of containers, allowing for fine-grained control and resource sharing. *osctl*/*osctld* is an abstraction on top of LXC, managing system users, LXC homes, cgroups and system containers. vpsAdminOS uses ZFS to store containers and configuration.
+vpsAdminOS provides means to create and manage system containers, which look and feel as much as a virtual machine as possible.
+It focuses on user namespace and cgroup management to isolate containers, all containers are running as unprivileged.
+One can set resource limits on a single container or groups of containers, allowing for fine-grained control and resource sharing.

+*osctl*/*osctld* is an abstraction on top of LXC, managing system users, LXC homes, cgroups and system containers. vpsAdminOS uses ZFS to store containers and configuration.
 We have patched ZFS for seamless integration with user namespaces, i.e. user/group id mapping on the file system level, until a proper solution is provided in upstream to avoid chowning all containers' files into appropriate user namespaces.

 ## Links